chris-greening/instascrape/README.md

 <!-- The inspiration for this project began a long time ago in a galaxy far, far away (a.k.a.
 Summer 2019 on Long Island).
 I was mindlessly scrolling Instagram for the 1000th hour that week and thought, "How could I access this data programatically?".
 After 30 seconds of searching it became clear that Instagram's API was not going to be of any use so I was going to have to figure it out myself, and thus the beginning of instascrape was born. -->

 DISCLAIMER: _With great power comes great responsibility_.
 This is a research project and I am not responsible for how you use it.
 Independently, the library is designed to be responsible and respectful and it is up to you to decide what you do with it.
+I don't claim any responsibility if your Instagram account is affected by how you use this library.

 <p align="center">
   <img src="media/logopic.png" width="150px">